wpmudev/popup-pro/README.md

 So to create custom layout for free version make sure that both "whatever.php" and "whatever-premium.php" exist, and then modify the according file to make the changes.

 * whatever.php ...
 Always loaded by free version; loaded by pro version if no -premium.php is found.
-* whatever-premiu.php ...
+* whatever-premium.php ...
 Loaded by pro version; grunt removes this file in the free plugin.
 *

 ## Working with the branches